 Nope.
 Atleast, we don't think so.
 However, please read our Terms and Conditions.
 It contains all the fine print that we can think of.
 Mostly, we like to operate on the basis that we are all reasonable people, we want our guests to leave happy and we are willing to find a reasonable solution to anything that goes wrong (sadly, we do make mistakes occasionally and blaming it on the dogs doesn't always work).

 What's the deal with you guys and why are you so hard to get a hold on the phone?
 Why dont you just have one person to handle emails and bookings?

 So we have made the decision of answering all emails personally, and also putting all information you need to plan your trip: information on rooms, rates, how to get to Havelock, ferry timings, diving options for beginners, etc. in neat little links on the left and kept them up-to-date.
 This is the information you will get if you email as well - especially prices.
-Vinnie actually has a printout of the price list from the website and uses that for his quotes, as his brain-hamster cannot process numbers once he runs out of fingers - so the prices you see here are the prices you get.
+We actually has a printout of the price list from the website that we use for quotes, as we cannot process numbers once he runs out of fingers.
+So the prices you see here are the prices you get.